Transfer Admission Guide

 - Completion of the following course requirements by spring prior to transfer:

-- Two transferable courses in English composition/ critical thinking and writing.
+- Two (2) transferable courses in English composition/ critical thinking and writing.

-- One transferable math course that has a prerequisite of intermediate algebra or higher.
+- One (1) transferable math course with a prerequisite of intermediate algebra or higher.

 - Employment while attending school